w3c/html-ruby/explainers/ruby-tts.md

-  Place names and people names are not only a common source of rare ideographs whose readings might not be well known even to a machine, but more importantly, even names composed of common ideographs have uncomon or unique readings on occasion, for a variety of reasons: dialectal variations, outdated readings,
+  Place names and people names are not only a common source of rare ideographs whose readings might not be well known even to a machine, but more importantly, even names composed of common ideographs have uncommon or unique readings on occasion, for a variety of reasons: dialectal variations, outdated readings,